fivdi/brkontru/doc/gpio.md

-## Gpio Class - General Purpose Input Output
+## Gpio Class - General Purpose Input Output with Interrupt Detection, Pull-Up, and Pull-Down Resistor Support

 The following circuit shows how to wire a button to pin 24 and an LED to pin 26 on the P9 header.
 When the button is pressed, P9_24 will be pulled low.